 this country great.

 I proposed the idea to grab anyone off the street, by whatever random way I could devise, and do a story about them.
 I felt that the real stories of America were going to be found right there and they were probably going to be the best stories—so-called “normal” people who are just living their lives day to day.
-It turned out to be the career breakthrough of a lifetime for me!
+I could not have been more right.

 The stories of everyday Americans are what make this country great.
 They are the people who get up every morning and most of the time feel like they don’t make much of a difference.
 In fact, the majority of them tell me they don’t have a story.

 But then they start talking!
 The reality is just the opposite—they make all the difference.
 They are the economic engine that keeps America running.
 They are the tie that binds society together.
 They are fathers, mothers, brothers or sisters who send a loved one off to war.
 They are the 45 year old machinist going back to school to make a better life for their family.
 They are the unemployed, the abused, the addicted, the successful, the champions of justice.
 They are the rich.
 They are the poor.
 They struggle to survive and help others to battle their own demons.

 I have had an unbelievable opportunity to travel from coast to coast and and everywhere in between to hear their stories.
 What I’ve learned is that we are all in this together and that there’s no such thing as a life free from difficulty.
 The rich sometimes have more expensive stuff, but it often times just buys them more expensive problems.
 The poor are more often those who will talk with me, because they are rich in spirit.
 There is power in every story.
 If you have drawn breath on this planet you have a story to tell.

 Through the crazy circuitous career path that is TV my wife Koreen and four amazing girls have supported me all the way.
 I thought I left television for good when I left TV news.
 Only my oldest remembers my news days.
 I got a “real” job for a while.
 God had a different plan for me and I’ve been fortunate to have great people around me to support me through it all.